cetz-package/cetz/src/draw/shapes.typ

 ///   #show-parameter-block("radius", ("number", "array"), [A number that defines the size of the circle's radius.
 Can also be set to a tuple of two numbers to define the radii of an ellipse, the first number is the `x` radius and the second is the `y` radius.], default: 1)
 ///
 /// = Anchors
-///   Supports compass anchors.
+///   Supports compass, distance and angle anchors.
 The "center" anchor is the default.
 ///
 /// - position (coordinate): The position to place the circle on.
 /// - name (none,string):
 /// - anchor (none,string):